laravel/docs/upgrade.md

 ### CSRF Verification

-CSRF verification is no longer performed when running unit tests.
+CSRF verification is no longer automatically performed when running unit tests.

 ### Elixir